-The Rice University master of Global Affairs (MGA) is a two-year Master of Arts degree co-sponsored by the world-renowned James A. Baker III Institute for Public Policy and the School of Social Sciences.
+The Rice University Master of Global Affairs (MGA) is a two-year professional master’s degree co-sponsored by the world-renowned James A. Baker III Institute for Public Policy and the School of Social Sciences.
 MGA students pursue a rigorous curriculum that culminates in a professional degree aimed at putting graduates at the cross-section of public policy and actionable decision-making requisite in today’s global workplace.
 The MGA is designed to be small, with no more than 25 matriculants admitted annually, so students can actively engage with program faculty and their fellow peers to leverage the global Rice network that truly knows no boundaries.

-The MGA is seeking ap-plications for its next cohort to start in fall 2019.
+The MGA is seeking applications for its next cohort to start in fall 2023.
 Visit mga.rice.edu for information.